 Marcel Barbeau

-Apart from being a prominent painter and sculptor, he was also interested in printmaking, photography and performance, he created several public works.
-In 1948 he was a signatory of the Refus global.
-In constant search of new forms and modes of expression, Barbeau’s work kept on evolving rapidly.
-From 1958 to 1974, he lived and worked outside of Quebec; during this period Vancouver, Paris, New York, and Southern California were considered his home.
-In 1991, he was again divided between Montreal, Pointe-au-Pic and Paris, till his definite return to Montreal in 2008.
-Marcel Barbeau died in 2016.
+Apart from being a renowned painter and sculptor, Barbeau was interested in printmaking, photography, and performance art.
+He also created several public works.
+In 1948, he was one of the signatories of the Refus global.
+Barbeau's work constantly evolved as he searched for new forms and modes of expression.
+From 1958 to 1974, he lived and worked outside of Quebec, considering Vancouver, Paris, New York, and Southern California his homes.
+In 1991, he split his time between Montreal, Pointe-au-Pic, and Paris until he returned to Montreal permanently in 2008.
+Marcel Barbeau passed away in 2016.

 Information Request